 Sick leave and Pregnancy/Parental leave are the more commonly known protected leaves for employees.
-However, there are several others leaves that much less known and often employees and employers alike do not understand the requirements and rights with respect to same.
+However, there are several other leaves that much less known and often employees and employers alike do not understand the requirements and rights with respect to the same.

 Some of these leaves include but are not limited to:

-– Bereavement leave; Family responsible leave; Family caregiver leave; Family medical leave; Critical illness leave; and Crime-related child disappearance leave.
+Bereavement leave; family responsibility leave; family caregiver leave; family medical leave; critical illness leave; and crime-related child disappearance leave.

 An employee is entitled to a leave of absence without pay of up to 28 weeks to provide care or support to an individual described in subsection (3) if a qualified health practitioner issues a certificate stating that the individual has a serious medical condition with a significant risk of death occurring within a period of 26 weeks or such shorter period as may be prescribed.
 2017, c.
 22, Sched.
 1, s.
 34

 It is important to note that employees may also be entitled to a family caregiver leave or critical illness leave for similar situations.
-To learn more about the aforementioned leaves, visit the Government of Ontario website at www.ontario.ca.
+To learn more about the aforementioned leaves, visit the Government of Ontario website.

 All employees covered under the Employment Standards Act, 2000 (“ESA”) are entitled to a family medical leave.
 There are no requirements to be employed for a particular length of time or classification of employment.

 The FML is an unpaid, job-protected leave of up to 28 weeks in a 52-week period.
 The leave is for time off work for eligible employees to provide care or support to certain family members whom a health practitioner has deemed has a serious medical condition(s) with a significant risk of death occurring within a period of 26 weeks.
 Care or support includes but is not limited to providing psychological or emotional support directly providing care for the family member.